 Office: 913 Georgetown St. Lexington, KY 40508

 This KU program is designed to create savings through weatherization and energy education to help income-eligible customers in need.
-The WeCare program helps provide more efficient, safe, and comfortable homes. , homes may not be properly maintained or weatherized as well as they could be; therefore, it takes more energy to heat or cool the home.
+The WeCare program helps provide more efficient, safe, and comfortable homes.
+When homes are not properly maintained or weatherized as well as they could be, it takes more energy to heat or cool a home.
 To pinpoint areas that could use improvement, many WeCare participants receive a walk-through inspection and energy education.
 Customers receive a furnace and water heater system inspection and some may also receive air sealing and attic insulation.
 Because it’s often difficult to make the necessary repairs to save energy, KU works with Community Action Agencies to identify customers who are heavy users of energy and help them find ways to reduce their energy consumption.

 The WinterCare Energy Fund was established in Kentucky in 1983, when local community action agencies and local utility companies partnered up to help address the needs of low-income Kentuckians to heat their homes.
 The program helps individuals that cannot be assisted through other heating programs but demonstrate financial need.
 This innovative program also gives residential utility customers the opportunity to help low income families simply by contributing through their monthly bill.
 In most cases, the utility matches that tax-deductible contribution before sending it to WinterCare.